trueos/trueos-docs/trueos-handbook/helpsupport.rst

 |trueos| issues
 ---------------

+* **Text Installer:** The text installer is out of sync with the graphical install options, which leads to instability when using the text installer.
+A brief review of the installer has been accomplished, with an update/slight rework in progress.

 * **GRUB:** GRUB is currently broken in |trueos|.
 The developers are aware EFI setups using GELI require GRUB, and they are working on a solution for this in a future release.
 It is also recommended that